auton1/viterbi/README.md

 Notes
 -----

 This program can use a fair amount of resources.
 For chr22 on 1000 Genomes Phase 3 data, it needs a few Gb of RAM.
-For chr1, I think it needs ~40Gb.
-On our big machine, chr22 would run in about 4 hours, whereas chr1 is closer to 24 hours.
+For chr1, it needs ~40Gb.
+A run on chr22 should take about 4 hours on a 3.4Ghz machine, whereas chr1 will take closer to 24 hours.